bluegrassdigital/docshub/docs/CODE.md

 #### prettify (codeblock attribute)

 If this attribute is present, content is prettified.
-Only works for css, scss, less, js, json, javascript, typescript, html
+Only works for css, scss, less, js, json, javascript, typescript, and html.

 #### external (codeblock attribute)